 Now we calculate $D_{KL}\left(\Pr_{k,1}^t\|\Pr_{k,i}^t\right)$.
 From the chain rule of KL-Divergence, we have

-where (\ref{chain_eq1}) uses the non-negativity of KL-Divergence and the conditional independence of the reward, (\ref{chain_eq2}) uses that the rewards are corrupted by a standard normal noise, and (\ref{chain_use_prop}) uses the first two properties of the construction.
+where (\ref{chain_eq1}) uses chain rule for KL-divergence and the conditional independence of the reward, (\ref{chain_eq1.5}) removes dependence on $x_{t_{j - 1}}$ in the first term by another use of chain rule and the fact that the distribution of $x_{t_{j-1}}$ is fully determined by the policy and the distribution of $(\x ,\y)_{:t_{j-1}-1}^{:t_{j-1} - 1}$, (\ref{chain_eq2}) uses that the rewards are corrupted by a standard normal noise, and (\ref{chain_use_prop}) uses the first two properties of the construction.